tyjacobs/NewsFlow/README.md

 As of July 29 2015 the app is still missing a few of the requirements

-1. Display of DETAIL view when offline (the main table view DOES display)
+1. Display of DETAIL view when offline
-2. Tests (supposed to be TDD but I am adding after the fact)
-3. Text displayed in the main table view needs processing to handle encoded characters such as &#39; (apostrophe)
+2. Text displayed in the main table view needs processing to handle encoded characters such as &#39; (apostrophe)

-After using the app, I realize I would also like to highlight new ("fresh") items after a manual refresh
+3. After using the app, I also realize a nice feature would be to highlight new ("fresh") items after a manual refresh